kfonge/Coin_Toss/ReadMe.md

 CHALLENGES ENCOUNTERED

-I struggled with seperating out the rounds for this project and deciding whether to embed my logic in if statements chronologically or to create seperate functions to begin rounds.
+I struggled with finding a balance as I seperated out the rounds for this project.
+That is---- deciding whether to embed my logic in if statements chronologically or to create several seperate functions to begin rounds.

+I also struggled with figuring out how to control the alert messages--not showing up too soon even with the time outs.
+At the current stage of the game, for some rounds the order is correct, but for others, the final game outcome notification pops up before the coin animation runs

 FUTURE DEVELOPMENTS
-I struggled with seperating out the rounds for this project and deciding whether to embed my logic in if statements chronologically or to create seperate functions to begin rounds.

-Figuring out how to control the alert messages--not showing up too soon even with the time outs

-FUTURE DEVELOPMENTS

 With more time, I would like to make the game more interactive by adding:

 1. Sound effects to make the game a little more fun/dynamic
 2. A thumb-flick or other animation features to making the toss event more 3-D
 3. A way to statically display the rounds and score on the page instead of using alerts

-With more time, I would like to make the game more interactive by adding:

-1. sound effects
-2. a thumb-flick or other animation features to making the toss event more 3-D